marco-nastasi/deploy-vm-public-access/README.md

 This project uses Github Actions to deploy resources to AWS using Terraform.
 The main parts are the Terraform code itself and the Github Actions workflows to validate, scan, plan, apply and destroy resources.

+## How to deploy to AWS?

+There are three Github Actions workflows that take care of the deployment.
+The first of the workflows (`terraform-plan.yml`) will automatically run when a commit is force-pushed or a PR is merged to the "main" branch.
+Additionally, it's also possible to execute it manually.
+Follow this order to deploy, simply click on Actions in this repo and execute:

+1) 1 - Prepare Terraform plan
+2) 2 - Deploy to AWS

+If you don't need the infra anymore and wish to remove all resources, simply execute:

+3) 3 - Remove from AWS

 ## Components

 In this section you will find details about the main components of the project.
 Some design choices don't follow best practices, this is not production ready.